Laviza-falaknaz/WarrantyWatch/API_DOCUMENTATION.md

 ## Model Statistics

 ### Get All Model Statistics
-Returns comprehensive statistics for all unique model combinations (make, model, processor, generation) across the entire inventory system.
-This endpoint provides a complete overview of warranty coverage, spare units, regional stock distribution, claim rates, and risk analysis.
+Returns comprehensive statistics for all unique model combinations (make, model, processor, generation) **with 60 or fewer days of supply remaining**.
+This endpoint is designed to identify models requiring immediate attention for spare unit procurement.
+It provides warranty coverage, spare units, regional stock distribution, claim rates, risk analysis, and procurement recommendations.

 **Endpoint**: `GET /api/models/stats`

+**Important**: This endpoint only returns models where `daysOfSupply <= 60` (critical and high risk models requiring action within 2 months).

 **Query Parameters**:
 - `sortBy` (optional): Field to sort results by